brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.9 Mouseover II
 _250 PTS_
 Inside our new mouseenter event handler, call the slideToggle() method on the span tag within the picture description.
 You'll need to traverse down from the current element, $(this), and then find() the span tag.

+##4.10 Mouseleave
+_250 PTS_
+When the mouse leaves the li element, we'll want to hide the description of the photo as well.
+Write another event handler that targets the same elements, but calls slideToggle() only on the mouseleave event.